jesperfj/force-rest-api/README.md

 * Other projects will handle generation of typed SObject classes and it should work here
 * Automatic session renewal
 * Pluggable JSON kit
+* Make sure it's Spring friendly.
+[This solution](http://stackoverflow.com/questions/2901166/how-to-make-spring-accept-fluent-non-void-setters) may be necessary.

 ## Usage